-RSC Order 23 provides for a defendant sued in the Supreme Court to obtain security for its legal costs in defending the claim.
-The usual grounds for this application are where:
+RSC Order 23 provides for a defendant sued in the Supreme Court to obtain security for its costs incurred and to be incurred in defending the claim.
+The usual grounds for this application will be where:

 - the claimant resides abroad; or - the claimant is suing in a representative capacity as a nominal claimant on behalf of some other person and may not be able to satisfy an order for costs made against him.